vote/docs.voteamerica.org/docs/software/events.md

 * `ineligible-state` - The user lives in a state where online and PDF registration are not supported.
 They received details about what to do next.
   * Ex: North Dakota does not have voter registration, so the user was told that no action is required.
   * Ex: New Hampshire prefers that people register in person, so the user received details about how to register on Election Day or contact their local election office
-* `redirect-to-future-voter` - The use is too young to register to vote, so they were redirected to FutureVoter.com.
+* `redirect-to-future-voter` - The user is too young to register to vote, so they were redirected to FutureVoter.com.

 #### action-follow-up event